engrsayed90/Portfolio/README.md

-Here is my Portfolio, I used HTML, CSS and JavaScript media query to create this.
+Here is my Portfolio, I used HTML, CSS, JavaScript and media query to create this.

 https://engrsayed90.github.io/Portfolio/